Is Fishbowl right for you?

 • Specific identification: This approach tracks the exact cost of each inventory item and assigns it to COGS as items are sold.
 It’s ideal for high-value, low-volume products like cars or luxury goods.
 But it requires meticulous tracking, which makes it impractical for businesses managing large volumes of inventory.

-The LIFO and FIFO methods are complete inverses.
-With the LIFO method, you sell the newest stock first.
+The LIFO and FIFO methods are complete inverses—with LIFO, you sell the newest stock first.

 The following best practices about inventory flow, shipment tracking, and management systems will ease your team’s transition to the FIFO method.